nikodev99/edusysproapi/README.md

 - Registration and participation tracking for events and competitions.

 ## 9. Reports and Analytics:
-- Generate various reports and analytics on student performance, attendance trends, financial data, etc.
+- Generate various reports and analytics on studentEntity performance, attendance trends, financial data, etc.
 - Data visualization tools for easy interpretation of information.

 ## 10. Security and Data Protection: